 A CT arthrogram is used for:

-- Knee to rule out a meniscus tear
+- To rule out a meniscus tear in the knee

-- Shoulder to rule out a rotator cuff tear or labral tear
+- To rule out a rotator cuff tear or labral tear in the shoulder

-- Wrist to rule out a TFCC tear, scapholunate ligament tear or a lunatotriquetral ligament tear
+- To rule out a TFCC tear, scapholunate ligament tear or a lunatotriquetral ligament tear in the wrist

 What if there is a contraindication to MRI, such as a pacemaker?